 - To interpret and critique work from different historical periods and art movements, gaining the tools needed to examine any object of art.

-- The ability to identify and date important art objects and define the essential characteristics (style, content, meaning, and goals) of movements and individual artists in Western art history.
+- To accurately date works of art and to define the essential characteristics of significant paintings, movements, and individual artists in Western art history.